hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 An invitation is presented in one of two forms:

-* An explicit out-of-band invitation or request with its own `@id`.
+* An explicit [out-of-band invitation](../../features/0434-outofband/README.md#messages) with its own `@id`.
-* An implicit invitation contained in a DID document's [`service`](https://w3c-ccg.github.io/did-spec/#service-endpoints) attribute that conforms to the [DIDComm conventions](../0067-didcomm-diddoc-conventions/README.md#service-conventions).
+* An implicit invitation contained in a DID document's [`service`](https://w3c-ccg.github.io/did-spec/#service-endpoints) attribute that conforms to the [DIDComm conventions](../../features/0067-didcomm-diddoc-conventions/README.md#service-conventions).

-When a `request` responds to an explicit invitation, its `~thread.pthid` MUST be equal to the `@id` property of the invitation.
+When a `request` responds to an explicit invitation, its `~thread.pthid` MUST be equal to the `@id` property of the invitation [as described in the out-of-band RFC](../../features/0434-outofband/README.md#correlating-responses-to-out-of-band-messages).

 When a `request` responds to an implicit invitation, its `~thread.pthid` MUST contain a [DID URL](https://w3c-ccg.github.io/did-spec/#dfn-did-url) that resolves to the specific `service` on a DID document that contains the invitation.

-_Note: The `request` message referred to above is the request message of the protocol used such as Connections or DID Exchange, NOT an Out-of-Band `request` message._

 **Example referencing an explicit invitation**